 Medicinal Practice in Vedic Age

-the course of instruction lasted for 6 years and included the mastery of the basic standard medical works as well as practical training in medicine and surgery under the guidance of qualified and reputed teachers.
-After the completion of the study, permission to practice had to be obtained from the king, like the various board certifications of the present world.
+Dur¬ing the Vedic ages the course of instruction lasted for 6 years and included the mastery of the basic standard medi¬cal works as well as practical training in medicine and surgery under the guidance of qualified and reputed teach¬ers.
+After the completion of the study, permission to prac¬tice had to be obtained from the king, like the various board certifications of the present world.
 The Indians developed the system of prognostication and differential diagnosis to a very high degree.

-".
-He identifies 1120 diseases, lists 760 medicinal drugs, and says that the surgeons equipment amounts to 20 sharp instruments including knives, scissors, saws and needles and 101 blunt ones such as forceps, tubes, levers, hooks and probes.
+Sushruta, the founding father of Indian medicine, establishes a tradition later enshrined in a classic text, the "Sushruta Samhita".
+He identifies 1120 diseases, lists 760 medicinal drugs, and says that the surgeon’s equipment amounts to 20 sharp instruments including knives, scissors, saws and needles and 101 blunt ones such as forceps, tubes, levers, hooks and probes.

 Medicinal Practice in Modern India